Central Oregon Septic Assistance Program

 COSAP is a program administered by the Central Oregon Intergovernmental Council with assistance from the COSAP Steering Team.
 COSAP was made possible thanks to a grant award from the Oregon Department of Environmental Quality’s Onsite Septic Financial Aid Program.

-The application for COSAP’s first round of funding will go live on September 1, 2023 and will close October 15, 2023.
+The application for COSAP’s first round of funding will go live on September 1, 2023 and will close October 15, 2023 at 11:59pm.
 Please sign up for program alerts to stay up to date with important program information.

 Homeowners in Crook, Deschutes, and Jefferson Counties may be eligible for a grant to repair/replace their septic system, or connect to a sewer line if: